clarabrunet/iDNDS_v2/README.md

 Title: Indel-aware analysis of positive selection

-**Reference**: ...
+**Description**:

 This program calculates dNdS (modified from  Nei-Gojobori 1986) taking into account indels in the pairwise alignment.
+Indels are treated as non-synonymous substitutions in the pair-wise alignment.

+**Reference**:

+Saeka Shimochi, Clara Brunet, Margalida Fontcuberta-Rigo, Katja Hrovat, Pere Puigbò, Miho Nakamura (2024) Bone mechano-response is driven by transitions in vertebrate evolution.
+In preparation.

 **Structure**:

 - src/: Contains the Python libraries.
 - scripts/: Contains the main launcher script.